KindleTools/KindleClippingsToJEX/README.md

 - **👁️ Markdown Preview**: Toggle between the raw text editor and a rendered Markdown preview to see exactly how your notes will look in Joplin.
 - **🔍 Smart Search**: Advanced filtering capabilities, such as `book:Dune` or `tag:philosophy` for power users.
 - **⚠️ Confidence Indicator**: Visual cues (colors or icons) in the table to clearly highlight rows marked as "duplicates" before you clean them.
+- **🔔 Update Checker**: Automatically notify when a new version is available on GitHub.
+- **⌨️ Global Shortcuts**: Add keyboard shortcuts (Ctrl+O, Ctrl+Q) for faster navigation.
+- **ℹ️ About Dialog**: A dedicated screen with version info, credits, and license details.

+## 💡 Troubleshooting

+**The app doesn't detect my Kindle automatically.**
+> Ensure your Kindle is connected via USB and recognized as a drive by your computer.
+The app looks for `documents/My Clippings.txt` in standard drive letters.

+**My highlights have the wrong encoding (weird characters).**
+> The app tries to auto-detect UTF-8 or UTF-8-SIG.
+If you see weird characters, open `config/config.json` and try changing your system language settings or saving your clippings file as UTF-8.

+**I see "No module named ui" errors when running from source.**
+> Make sure you are running the script from the root directory: `python main.py`, not from inside a subdirectory.

+## 🤝 Acknowledgements

+Special thanks to the open-source libraries that make this possible:
+- **[PyQt5](https://riverbankcomputing.com/software/pyqt/intro)** for the beautiful GUI framework.
+- **[dateparser](https://dateparser.readthedocs.io/)** for the magical multi-language date parsing.
+- **[Joplin](https://joplinapp.org/)** for providing an excellent note-taking ecosystem.

 ## Contributing